lehtisa/tuni_meep_doc/docs/source/reflection_and_refraction.rst

 Demo 2: Luneburg lens
 =====================

 Luneburg lens is a spherically symmetric gradient-index lens.
 The refractive index of the lens decreases radially from the center of the lens.
 Certain index profiles have the property to be able to create a perfect geometric image of any two concentric spheres to each other.
-The simplest solution for this kind of lens of infinite possible solutions was proposed by Rudolf Luneburg in 1944.
+The simplest solution out of infinite possible solutions for this kind of lens was proposed by Rudolf Luneburg in 1944.
 [3]

 The libraries are imported and cell and perfectly mached layers created as usual.